ionos-deploy-now/documentation/content/docs/deployment-configuration.md

   # configure the initial deployment of each branch
   bootstrap:
-    # directories that are not copied to the infrastructure
+    # directories that are not overwritten or removed by the next deployment
     excludes:
       - samplefolder
       - samplefile.txt